CBhDS-DBEngine/CBhDS-Site/content/docker-sqlserver-lab/alwayson/index.md

 ![Primary Node Status](static/alwayson/healthy_primary.png)

-    If you encounter any problems and need to reset everything, I recommend...
+    Note if you encounter any problems and need to reset everything.
+I recommend...
     PS [YourFolder]\alwayson> docker compose down -v
     time="2026-06-14T11:26:53+02:00" level=warning msg="[YourFolder]\alwayson\docker-compose.yml: the attribute `version` is     obsolete, it will be ignored, please remove it to avoid potential confusion"
     [+] down 5/5